menssen/timer/README.md

 * __timer-widget.js__ is not tested, because faking the clock and interface events are a pain
 * The rendering is slower than it could be, because it redraws the whole thing every 100ms.
 Doesn't seem to be an issue for something this simple, but could be improved with more state and e.g. svg animations
 * Doesn't work in IE8 because of the native SVG usage.
+* JS should be minified/combined using the RequireJS builder.